Mounjaro Diet Plan: Best Foods to Eat & Which to Avoid (with printable PDF)

 But just taking Mounjaro is not enough.

 You have to follow a healthy diet while taking Mounjaro to see the best results.
-This includes eating nutrient-rich foods and avoiding certain foods that can worsen side effects or slow your success.
+This includes eating nutrient-rich foods like lean proteins, whole grains, and non-starchy vegetables.
+You also want to avoid foods that are fried, high in sugar, and highly processed as they can worsen side effects or slow your success.

-This guide goes over what a healthy Mounjaro diet plan looks like including the best foods to eat, which to avoid, and more.
+This guide goes over what a healthy Mounjaro diet plan looks like, including the best foods to eat, which to avoid, a PDF of the Mounjaro meal plan, and more.

 Mounjaro diet overview